 Insider Tip: Like at the National Mosque, dress conservatively to skip the queues for robes.

-We’ve compiled a comprehensive guide to safety in Malaysia and we’re happy to conclude that Malaysia is generally very safe for tourists!
+We’ve compiled a comprehensive guide to travel safety in Malaysia and we’re happy to conclude that Malaysia is very safe for tourists!
 Of course, as with any other destination, there are things to watch out for but just follow our easy tips to staying safe and you’ll return home safe, sound and smiling from ear to ear!

-You may have heard a bit about the “situation” in Sabah, a province in the north of the country which has witnessed militant activity.
+You may have heard a bit about the political conflicts in Sabah, a province in the north of the country which has witnessed militant activity.
 It is possible to travel to Sabah but you need to do so with a local tour company.
 Don’t worry if you travel to Kuala Lumpur itself as it is generally quite safe, though you should always guard your belongings carefully!

 There are certain things you don’t want to do in Malaysia because they are illegal and the Malaysian government means business!
 Do not join any political protests as they are for locals only.
 Stay far away from drugs (there’s a death sentence for those guilty of trafficking).
 Avoid any form of same-sex PDA (homosexuality is illegal).

 Make sure that you’re up-to-date with all your vaccines, especially if you plan to head to the jungle on a day trip from Kuala Lumpur.
-And, as always, take out a fully-inclusive insurance policy in case of any illness or unforeseen disaster.
+And, as always, take out a fully-inclusive insurance policy for Malaysia in case of any illness or unforeseen disaster.

 Don’t forget to sort your travel insurance!
 We’ve put together a roundup of the best travel insurance for backpackers, or if you’re low on time, get a quote from World Nomads now, our favourite travel insurance provider.